Advertisement

 Nature or The Nature: Which One Is Correct?

-Nature without the definite article the refers to the natural world as a whole.
-It is used to talk about the general concept of nature, encompassing all plants, animals, landscapes, and other features and phenomena that are not created by humans:
+In English, whether we use the definite article the before nature depends on the meaning of nature we wish to convey.
+When nature is used to refer to the natural world as a whole, encompassing all plants, animals, landscapes, and other features and phenomena that are not created by humans, we do not use the before it:

 ✅ Nature is full of beauty and wonder.